C7-BaraaAlhaddar/MERAKI_Academy_Project_4/readme.md

 - You don't have to register to navigate our web app
 - You can click on the **B Store Logo** tab provided in the navigation bar to view the home section
+- You can become a user by registering when you click the **account** drop down menu in the navbar
+- users can also register using google accounts
+- after registering the user will be redirected to the login page or by clicking the **account** dropdown menu and clicking login
+- a user can update or delete there info by clicking on the **account** dropdown menu and clicking account
 - You can click on the **Add to cart** button to add this product to your cart but you have to be one of our users, so you should create an account
 - You Can place an order without using a credit cart we have pay on delivery
 - You can see other people reviews about our product without registering or logging in